 2.1.
 The Authority's principal objective is to protect the interests of existing and future gas and electricity consumers.
-The Authority is required to carry out all of its functions under the
+The Authority is required to carry out all of its functions under the Acts, including taking any decisions in relation to imposing financial penalties and consumer redress, in the manner that it considers is best calculated to further its principal objective and vision.

-6 Section 30O(4) of the Gas Act and section 27O(1-4) of the Electricity Act.
+&lt;sup>6 Section 300(4) of the Gas Act and section 270(1-4) of the Electricity Act.
 Relevant turnover is defined in the Electricity and Gas (Determination of Turnover for Penalties) Order 2002 (as amended).

-7 Section 30(A)(2A) of the Gas Act and section 27A(2A) of the Electricity Act.
+&lt;sup>7 Section 30(A)(2A) of the Gas Act and section 27A(2A) of the Electricity Act.

-8 Section 25 of the Electricity Act and section 28 of the Gas Act provide for final and provisional orders where a regulated person is contravening or is likely to contravene a relevant condition or requirement.
+&lt;sup>8 Section 25 of the Electricity Act and section 28 of the Gas Act provide for final and provisional orders where a regulated person is contravening or is likely to contravene a relevant condition or requirement.

-9 Section 4AA of the Gas Act and section 3A of the Electricity Act.
+&lt;sup>9 Section 4AA of the Gas Act and section 3A of the Electricity Act.